hrescak/hindsight/README.md

 # Hindsight.supply

 More of a kitchen than a showroom.
 Ambition to be both.
+Built with next.js and react-notion.

 👉 [Go check it out](https://hindsight.supply)